praveen-kumarG/nsm-addons/nsm_partner_sequence/README.rst

    :alt: License: AGPL-3

 =====================
-Base Partner Sequence
+NSM Partner Sequence
 =====================

 This module adds the possibility to define a sequence for the partner's reference.
 This reference is then set as default when you create a new partner, using the defined sequence.

+The module is a variant of base_partner_sequence.

-The reference field is treated as a commercial field, i.e. it is managed from the commercial partner and then propagated to the partner's contacts.
-The field is visible on the contacts, but it can only be modified from the commercial partner.
+Contrary to the original the reference field is not treated as a commercial field, i.e. it  is set in every partner except users and company partners.

-No references are assigned for contacts such as shipping and invoice addresses.
+The 'ref' is readonly.

 Installation
 ============